HTTPS: Will Securing Your Site Boost Your Rankings?

 I know many of you will cringe when you see the word HTTPS.
 Ugh, technical stuff.
 Leave that to the IT nerds right?

-Not today ladies and gentlemen, you’re not getting off the hook so easily.
+Well buckle up.
+You’re not getting off the hook so easily.

 But don’t worry, while this is indeed a complicated issue, I’m going to make it simple.
 I’ll also cover why you need to be up to speed on this emerging topic of discussion.